 On this page:

-The policy is now in effect, however, there will be a transitional period, during which the following arrangements will be implemented over a period of approximately three months.
+The policy is now in effect, however, there will be a transitional period, during which the following arrangements will be implemented.

 - Introduction of Group 2 medical assessments